Home biogas cheat sheet downloads banner ad.

 Feedstock and Anaerobic Digestion Processes

-Sewage sludge AD and agricultural waste fed AD processes are possibly the next in security of feedstock provision.
-Where anaerobic digestion plants are built to process industrial wastes these are also reasonably secure in the knowledge of the characteristics of their feedstock materials.
+Also where anaerobic digestion plants are built to process industrial wastes, from a reliable known waste stream, these are also reasonably secure in the knowledge of the characteristics of their feedstock materials.

 A feed-stock and anaerobic digestion_process